ejfox/sStory/README.md

 # sStory
 sStory is designed to make it easy to tell beautiful stories on the web with a variety of media.
 It is meant to take care of the presentation and technical aspects of telling a story through the web, so that creators can focus on narratives and gathering material.

-sStory is an open-source self-hosted solution so that creators can feel comfortable publishing their work online without trusting someone else's servers or avoiding dodgy terms of service.
-It is also designed to be heavily customizable and extendable, so you can fit it into your pre-existing systems.
+sStory is an open-source self-hosted solution so that creators, journalists, and newsrooms can publish their work online without trusting someone else's servers or avoiding dodgy terms of service.

+* Easily stitch together sections made of photos, videos, sounds, maps and more
+* Extendable, made to fit into pre-existing systems
+* Supports YouTube, Vimeo, SoundCloud for embedding media
+* Your story's structure is stored in hand-editable JSON
+* A focus on beautiful presentation and interactions

 ## Getting Started